hriday111/Ray_Tracing_In_One_Weekend_CS/readme.md

 ### Stage 6.1

 In the previous stage we only checked if the ray hit the sphere or not, now the method bool hit_sphere was modified to return a double value of the distance from the origin to the hit-point

+### Stage 6.2
+This was just slightly optimising the hit_sphere method

+### Stage 6.3-6.8
+The aim of this stage was to greatly generalize the code.
+To create an abstract interface IHittable and then derive from it a Sphere and  a HittableList which is a collection of Hittable objects.

+Helper class was added for Mathematical functions and an Interval struct was implemented to improve readability, maintainability and scalability of the project.

+## Stage 7
+TODO put the camera into its own abstract class